 Confidential records include test scores, psychological reports, behavioral data, disciplinary records, social security numbers and communications with family and outside service providers.
 Students and parents have the right to review and receive copies of all educational records.
 Costs for copies of records may be charged to the parent.
-To review student records, please provide a written notice identifying requested student records to either the principal of your https://www.home/sending-partner-school-or-Central-Nine-Career-Center-school-or-Students.
+To review student records, please provide a written notice identifying requested student records to either the principal of your - partner school or Central Nine Career Center's Dean of Students.
 You will be given an appointment with the appropriate person to answer any questions and to review the requested student records.